synaptikad/de-code-/de-code-presentation-english.md

 ### A structuring ontology

-The EXCODE ontology precisely defines concepts and their relationships:
+The de[code] ontology precisely defines concepts and their relationships:

 ```
                     ┌─────────────┐